vivekpatel99/bone-fracture-detection-pytorch/docs/aws-eks.md

 - Deploy the app on EKS via CICD pipeline

-  > > edit ci.yaml, deployment.yaml, dockerfile
+  > > edit ci_cd.yaml, aws-deployment.yaml, Dockerfile
   > > Also edit the security group for nodes and edit inbound rule for 5000 port

 - Once the LoadBalancer service is up, get the external IP: